Gunka no Baltzar: Characters

 An infantry cadet who often struggles in training, requiring his friend Marcel to look out for him.

 Publication

-Written and illustrated by Michitsune Nakajima, Gunka no Baltzar was serialized in Shinchosha's seinen manga magazine Monthly Comic Bunch from January 21, 2011 to August 19, 2021.
+Written and illustrated by Michitsune Nakajima, Gunka no Baltzar was serialized in Shinchosha's seinen manga magazine Monthly Comic Bunch from January 21, 2011, to August 19, 2021.
 It later began serialization on Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine on August 9, 2022.
-The series chapters have been collected into twenty tankōbon volumes as of September 2025.
+The series chapters have been collected into twenty-one tankōbon volumes as of July 2026.

-A spin-off manga written and illustrated by Kyōichi, titled Gunka no Baltzar: Ginkai no Jurij, was serialized on Shinchosha's Kurage Bunch manga website from April 20, 2021 to May 10, 2022.
+A spin-off manga written and illustrated by Kyōichi, titled Gunka no Baltzar: Ginkai no Jurij, was serialized on Shinchosha's Kurage Bunch manga website from April 20, 2021, to May 10, 2022.
 Its chapters were collected in two volumes.